mrychlik/worldly-ocr/ChineseCharSearch/README.md

-The master script is find_occurrences.m
+The master script is find_occurrences.m.

+The result can be seen in this Youtube video: (https://youtu.be/L2YxqLnzATg)